 Even within this territory, the range of this Angiosperm has now become severely limited.
 As a result, the great majority of known specimens presently appear in the Western Ghats.
-Nevertheless, a small number of plants also exist in the Eastern Ghats, as well.
+A small number of plants nevertheless also exist in the Eastern Ghats, as well.

 And once again, Nature gave the visually stunning plant known as the Kurinji yet another highly specific requirement for its flourishing.
 That remains true since it most commonly grows at high altitudes, ranging from 4,265 -7,874 ft (1,300 – 2,400 m).

-In addition, this work of evolution also has one more surprise for us.
+This stunning work of evolution also has one more surprise for us.
 It nearly always appears on the sides of gently sloping hills within that range.
-Unfortunately, mankind has now taken away the great majority of its potential habitat in its range.
+Unfortunately, though, mankind has now taken away the great majority of its potential habitat in its range.

 That’s true given the fact that the majority of the habitat remaining to it is now covered with numerous residences and plantations.
 In point of fact, only the Kurinjimala Sanctuary, which covers a scant 12.3 sq mi (32 sq km) offers the species secure protection.